 To develop the DHCS Performance Outcomes System Plan, DHCS benefited from the involvement of the DHCS Performance Outcomes System Stakeholder Advisory Committee, which represents the spectrum of stakeholders for Medi-Cal specialty mental health services for children and youth, and whose input and guidance have been invaluable in understanding and beginning to identify the relevant information necessary to build an effective and efficient Performance Outcomes System.
-Since the System Plan was submitted to the Legislature on November 1, 2013, a meeting was held with the Performance Outcomes System Stakeholder Advisory Committee on December 10, 2013, to give them the opportunity to provide input and feedback on this Implementation Plan.
-Note: After meeting, DHCS will add an update on how SAC feedback helped shape this implementation plan.
+After the System Plan was submitted to the Legislature on November 1, 2013, a meeting was held with Stakeholder Advisory Committee Performance Outcomes System the on December 10, 2013, to give them the opportunity to provide input and feedback on this Implementation Plan.
+The resulting comments were used to clarify various sections of the plan.

 The Subject Matter Expert (SME) Workgroup and the Measures Task Force have also continued their work.
-The SME Workgroup met on November 6, 2013, to review the System Plan, as well as an outline of this System Implementation Plan.
-The Measures Task Force has met almost every two weeks since June 10, 2013, to identify and review functional outcomes that may be used to assess child/youth progress.
+The Workgroup met on November 6, 2013, to review the System Plan, as well as an outline of this System Implementation Plan.
+The Measures Task Force has met approximately every two weeks since June 10, 2013, to identify and review functional outcomes that may be used to assess child/youth progress, as well as to consider a number of measures that are currently in use at the local level.

-At times, DHCS anticipates collaborating simultaneously with multiple SMEs, individually and in workgroups, as needed, to address specific tasks.
+DHCS anticipates collaborating simultaneously with multiple SMEs, individually and in workgroups, as needed, to address specific tasks.
 Goals, meeting dates and deadlines will be identified for each workgroup, and recommendations from these workgroups will be shared with the Performance Outcomes System Stakeholder Advisory Committee.
 As implementation tasks begin, new workgroups will likely be established.
-At this time in the project, DHCS envisions the need for the following additional workgroups:
+DHCS envisions the need for the following additional workgroups: